Web Loom logo

 Binding Commands to the UI

-Commands expose three observables that map directly to common UI states:
+Commands expose three signals that map directly to common UI states:

 • isExecuting$ → loading spinner / button text